sr3dna/androme/README.md

 Most layout issues are probably due to layout_width and layout_height not being set correctly.
 Changing wrap_content to match_parent and vice versa or setting the actual width and height will fix most problems.
 HTML has a very flexible layout system built for very wide screens which makes it difficult sometimes to convert them for mobile devices.
 Using a table to create your layouts is recommended if you are not experienced with HTML.

-Android defaults their controls to vertical align "top" whereas HTML defaults to "baseline" which sometimes causes the vertical alignment to be skewed.
-If you want them to be look similar vertically then you might have to explicity set the CSS property "vertical-align" to the nearest position "middle" as the "baseline" setting is only partially available in Android.

 ### Standard

 Flexbox layouts using Constraint chains are mostly supported within the limitations of the Android API.
 There is also support for most of the common floating techniques.